Complaint Management Auditing

 Are you using an audit checklist when you conduct complaint management auditing?
-This will verify that your complaint handling process is compliant with the regulations and that your records include all eight requirements of 21 CFR 820.198(e), but it will tell you nothing about whether the process is effective.
+This will verify that your complaint handling process includes all eight requirements of 21 CFR 820.198(e), but it will tell you nothing about whether the process is effective.

 Audit checklists encourage auditors to ask close-ended (i.e., yes/no) questions.
 For example:

 - Did you document your investigation?

 The process approach to auditing is a seven-step process where the auditor interviews the process owner and individuals performing the process being audited: